 - Fresh fruit such as apple

 - Beans and other legumes

 The signs and symptoms of a histamine intolerance can be very similar to an allergic reaction, even though there is no allergy involved.
 In addition, they can vary greatly from person to person.
 Common symptoms of histamine intolerance are:

 A histamine intolerance can be extremely unpleasant and limit you considerably in your daily life.
 Fortunately, there are a number of ways to prevent and suppress symptoms.

 Try to avoid histamine-rich products as much as possible.
 Small amounts of histamine usually cause few symptoms, but keep in mind that even small amounts can also lead to too high a histamine level.
 Be careful with foods that release extra histamine in the body or block the Diamine Oxidase enzyme.

 For histamine intolerance, it is advisable to get help from a dietitian who can put together a histamine-poor diet for you.
 Never start such a diet on your own because there is a chance that you will miss out on necessary nutrients.
 With a customized diet from a dietitian, you will continue to eat whole foods to ensure you get all the nutrients you need.

-Supplements containing the Diamine Oxidase enzyme (DAO) can suppress symptoms associated with histamine intolerance.
+Supplements containing the enzyme Diamine Oxidase (DAO) can help with histamine intolerance.
 The DAO enzyme breaks down the excess histamine you ingest through your diet, preventing it from entering your bloodstream.
-Therefore, you can take supplements with a histamine-rich meal to prevent any symptoms (as much as possible).
+So take these supplements with meals that are rich in histamine.